odinb/Lenovo_Yoga_7_2-in-1_16AKP10/README.md

 If you are on KDE Plasma: Go to System Settings > Display and Monitor > Display Configuration.
 You should see an "Orientation" drop-down.
 If iio-sensor-proxy is working, an "Automatic" option should appear here.

+If you still have issues, try restarting plasma-kscreen:<br />
+`systemctl --user restart plasma-kscreen.service`

 ## Audio Setup & EQ
 ⚠️ Not working after OS-install, tinkering needed for now.<br />
 See separate page [ALC287](alc287.md) for how to fix properly untill missing kernel fixup is added.<br />